 I attended the Art Student League on 57th street and started making abstract paintings with mixed media/collages.
 This is the place where some of my favourite artists studied such as: Louise Bourgeois, Philip Guston, Georgia O’Keeffe, Jackson Pollock and Cy Twombly.

 Forty-eight paintings and three years later I moved to London where I completed a mixed media course and a Higher National Credit.
-After this year I continued on to a BA and then MA in Fine Art at The Cass at London Met, where I was taught and coached by Patrick Brill, Rosemary McGoldrick, Ben Cain, Mike Stubbs and Andrea Medjesi Jones.
+After this year I continued on to a BA and then MA in Fine Art at the School of Art, Architecture and Design at London Met, where I was taught and coached by Patrick Brill, Rosemary McGoldrick, Ben Cain, Mike Stubbs and Andrea Medjesi Jones.
 They are amazing tutors and very generous with their time.